• Skip to primary navigation

 AMYLASES

 Amylases is an enzyme that converts starches to sugar.
 You will hear it talked about in relation to flour.
-The amylases convert the starches in flour to sugar to feed the yeast.
+The amylases convert the starches in flour to sugar to feed the yeast in your sourdough starter.

 AUTOLYSE